Changers/changers-ios-sdk/README.md

 ```

 This needs to be done somewhere near the top of ```didFinishLaunchingWithOptions```.
 The reason is that the app may be started from the background by the system.
 By initializing the tracking library early, you guarantee that all location managers are set up to retreive new incoming locations.
 Since the SDK may need additional time to finalize its initialization (e.g. necessary data migrations that have to be run on startup) the `initSDK` call is asynchronous.
 The `setupDidFinish` or `setupDidFail` from the delegate `ChangersDelegate` will be called by the SDK once it is done with everything.
-Best usage will be to wait for `setupDidFinish` and change the state of the button which opens the webapp.
+Best usage will be to wait for `setupDidFinish` before letting the user opening the changers interface.

+To receive receives callback, therefore get to know when SDK is ready, set the appropriate delegate ```ChangersDelegate```:

+        changers.delegate = self

-`uuid` is optional on first init, we will register the device and provide you with one in the callback `setupDidFinish`
+`uuid` is optional on first init, we will register the device and provide you with one in the callback `func didUpdateCredentials(with uiid: String)`, note that this `didUpdateCredentials` will always be call on app opening, you should check if the UUID has changed and replace it, your business logic can also follow based on that.

-To receive callbacks, therefore the user uuid, set the appropriate delegate ```ChangersDelegate```:
+To receive callbacks, therefore the user uuid, set the appropriate delegate ```ChangersAuthenticationDelegate```:

 ```
-	changers.delegate = self
+        changers.authenticationDelegate = self
 ```